Defence Solicitors for Confiscation Order POCA Proceedings

 Confiscation proceedings only take place after someone has been convicted of an offence.
 The purpose of confiscation proceedings is to recover the financial benefits of the crime committed.

 Defining the value of the benefit is a critical element of the case for both sides.

 The defence usually begins with a statement setting out all the assets owned or controlled by the defendant, along with details of their location and value.
 The importance of the statement of means should not be underestimated.
 The defendant may invite the hidden assets argument if they fail to disclose them, with damaging consequences for the defendant's credibility and for the outcome of the case.

 The prosecution will often challenge the ownership and value of the assets, leading to lengthy and complex negotiations involving forensic accounting and auditing.

 Ultimately, the court calculates the value of the benefit and orders the defendant to pay back an equivalent amount, or less if a lower amount is available for confiscation.
 If the sum remains unpaid then a term of imprisonment can be imposed.

-As a result, the benefit of crime figure may be much higher than defendants expected.
+As a result, the benefit of crime figures may be much higher than defendants expected.

 For example, if some of the proceeds of the crime were used to pay off part of a mortgage, the rest of the property and the entire equity in the property would be considered a benefit of the crime, and not just the mortgage payment figure.

-As your defence lawyers, we will meticulously examine the Prosecution’s calculation of the benefit of crime as we fight to protect your assets and your liberty.
+As your Confiscation Order Solicitors, we will meticulously examine the Prosecution’s calculation of the benefit of crime as we fight to protect your assets and your liberty.